digitalbirdo/BT-LinkkeySync/README.md

 # BT-LinkkeySync
-Script to synchronize bluetooth link keys from mac OSX to windows.
+Script to synchronize bluetooth link keys from macOS to windows.
 It generates a registry file for windows on macOS, which can afterwards be imported with the tool regedit in windows.

 ## Instructions